 - Music Scholarships

-As part of the audition process for the Greatbatch School of Music and Scholarship Competition, the following exclusive awards are offered:
+As part of the audition process for the Greatbatch School of Music and Scholarship Competition, the following exclusive per-year awards are offered:

 - Full-tuition President's Scholarship (1)

 These awards are offered to outstanding first-year undergraduate student majoring in music.
 Music students who audition and complete the music application process prior to March 15 will be considered for these awards.
 Those not selected for the above awards will be considered for a music performance grant or scholarship.

 - Music scholarships and fellowships are awarded on the basis of performance ability and musical promise and are competitive across the applicant pool.
 Auditioning students are considered for scholarship opportunities.